 - Request mail confirmation as proof for your records or save the updated driver information online.

-What info will I need to change drivers on my policy?
+What info do I need to update drivers?

 You’ll probably need certain information about the new driver ready.